NLPCode/TUBench/README.md

 The UGeoQA dataset is available at datasets/UTabMWP1.zip and datasets/UTabMWP2.zip.
 After extraction, you will find 200 subdirectories.
 Each subdirectory contains a JSON file with questions and options.
 If the corresponding image for the question is n.png, the question will be answerable.
 If the corresponding image is n_u1.png, the question will be unanswerable.

-## Huggingface
+## Hugging Face
-TUBench is also available at huggingface: https://huggingface.co/datasets/He-Xingwei/TUBench.
+TUBench is also available at Hugging Face: https://huggingface.co/datasets/He-Xingwei/TUBench.

 ## Requirements
 pip install pillow